tnichols217/notes/MUTH 104/Notes/Sonata Form.md

 - Short piece between the themes
 - Often takes the key of the Secondary theme with the meter and rythm of the Primary theme

+### MC - Medial Caesura

+- A short pause or quiet section between the transition and the secondary theme

 ### S - Secondary Theme